alessandro-lima/Qos-flux/README.md

 ryu-manager ryu.app.rest_qos ryu.app.qos_simple_switch_13 ryu.app.rest_conf_switch

-3) Configuration of the Mininet
+3) Configuration of the Mininet:

 In the mininet we used in the tests a topology with 4 switches (an aggregation switch and 3 edge switches) as well as 9 hosts.
 In addition, we configured a topology with Openflow v1.3 and a network with 1 GBit of bandwidth, as we can see in the command below: